 A Surface Water Drainage Strategy Report has been submitted with the application.
 The site is located on land at lowest risk of flooding.
 The applicants indicate that a SUDS system would be incorporated into the development to deal with surface water drainage on site.
-The Lead Local Flood Authority consider that the submitted information is acceptable in principle and forms a sound basis on which to design a detailed scheme.
+The Lead Local Flood Authority (Hampshire County Council) consider that the submitted information is acceptable in principle and forms a sound basis on which to design a detailed scheme.
+The further amended plans have no impact on this matter.
 Accordingly, subject to the imposition of a condition to require the submission of details in this respect, it is considered that the requirements of Core Strategy Policy CP4 would be met.